valquiriacr21/TestNorthwind/README.md

 # TestNorthwind is a REST API project with Database First and Authentication to our REST API with JWT token

   # Project database
-You have to run the sql file in sql Folder on your local sql server
+You have to run the sql file in sql Folder on your local sql server "Execute northwind on SQL SErver.sql"

   # Import Package
   Microsoft.EntityFrameworkCore.SqlServer